ZealousMagician/Ponymaster/README.md

 - **[file poma/experimental]**: Similar to poma/main, but chooses between three different randomized prompts across either the main or trippy variant, which randomly combines two styles, combines two superartists, or combines three artists from a very long list.
 Useful for if you want to find completely new styles or superartists.

 - **[file poma/upgrade]**: This is used exclusively for img2img.
 This file contains a list of prompts which apply various high-quality/novel styles to the image, and can be used to turn a pony in an image into a lifelike plushie, a 3d render, an anime artwork, and more.
 It also automatically changes the negative prompt and settings for img2img.
-If you know what you're doing, there's a notes file describing each of the prompts' styles, and you can adjust the denoising strength to suit your needs.
+If you know what you're doing, there's a notes file describing each of the prompts' styles, and you can adjust the denoising strength and other settings to suit your needs by editing the upgrade text file.
-Something important to note is that the Pony Soup model is vastly superior to the unmerged pony models in this area, except with V3.1 for 768x768 img2img generations in which it is of similar quality.

 Take a look at poma/upgradenotes for information regarding each prompts' style and optimal settings.
 [file poma/preset] is the same but for regular txt2img prompting.
 In my limited testing I've found it doesn't have great outputs, but your results may vary.